andershedberg/testdrivengit/ProgrammersBugFlow.md

 **Giving up**
 * Choose another solution
+* Assign the problem to another
+* Bring in another member into the team
+* Hire a consultant

 **New code from start**
 * Write the comments for all the small parts of the total solution first, before coding.